 Related Article: Garden of Caves? — Explore the Gem of Meghalaya near Cherrapunji

-How to visit Double Decker Root Bridge?
+How to Reach the Double Decker Root Bridge

 Related Article: Mawlynnong: The Cleanest Village in Asia